thunlp/Prompt-Transferability/README.md

 ## Usage

+- !!!!!!! the colab code is different from the `quick example` ??
+- !!!!!!! example script not exists??
+- !!!!!!! where is the train.sh????
+- !!!!!!! what is example/train.py???? this is incomplete code.

 You can easily use PromptHub for various perposes, including prompt training, evaluation, cross-task transfer, cross-model transfer, and activated neuron.
 The [Colab notebook](https://colab.research.google.com/drive/1xUe9rLc2K9EbFAX9iDO1x9j9ZRKoUeO-?usp=sharing) and the [example script](./Prompt-Transferability-2.0-latest/example/test.py) also demonstrate the usages.

-#### Quick Example

 Or, you can run the bash file to run a quick example
 ```bash
 cd Prompt-Transferability-2.0-latest
 bash example/train.sh